cal-overflow/site/src/content/books/005-the-basics-of-bitcoins-and-blockchains.md

 #### Blockchains
 Replicated databases that act as the ultimate books and records--the 'golden source' that represents the universal understanding of the current status of all units of the digital asset.

+#### Currencies
+- Barter (basic trading of items)
+- Commodity money (money is a valuable thing, such as grain)
+- Representative money (money is a claim on the valuable thing)
+- Fiat currency (money is completely separate from any valuable thing) (what we use currently)

 #### The three functions of money
 1. **Medium of exchange** means it is a payment mechanism.
 Must be widely accepted.
 1. **Store of value** means that money will (in the near term) be worth relatively the same quantitative value.
 1. **Unit of account** means it can be used as a quantitative value assessment (scale) for services/goods.

+### Value
+Value is incredibly difficult to define.
+However, it can be separated into two categories.

+#### Intrinsic Value
+Something is intrinsically valuable if it provides a sense of immediate utility (value).
+A simple example is a loaf of bread.
+A loaf of bread can be consumed and therefore has utility.

+#### Extrinsic Value
+Something is extrinsically valuable if its value is not Intrinsic.
+For example, a US Dollar does not inherent immediate utility.
+Instead, it is extrinsically valuable because it can be traded for something of (intrinsic) value.

+#### Cryptocurrency & Value
+A common argument against Cryptocurrency is that it cannot be "intrinsically" valuable.
+However, the USD, or even the gold "Standard" is not intrinsically valuable, either.

+### Money
+#### Legal Tender
+The state of a currency when it is legally accepted as a means of payment for merchants and can be used to pay taxes.

+#### Quantitative Easing (QE)
+Pertaining to fiat currencies.
+Often referred to as "Printing money." \
+A central bank authority buys assets, usually bonds, from commercial banks in a secondary market.

+Central banks increase the amount of money by buying assets, and they do have the ability to remove money by selling assets (although, this rarely happens far less).

 ## Quotes